 Winter Activities: Cross country skiing (7 km’s of trails), snowshoeing, ice fishing

-Nearby attractions/events: Kraay Family Farm and Lacombe Corn Maze, the world’s largest corn maze; and Lacombe Days, a 4-day family-friendly festival in late July.
+Nearby attractions/events: Kraay Family Farm and Lacombe Corn Maze, the world’s largest corn maze; Gull Lake Honey Company; Bentley Farmer’s Market; and Lacombe Days, a 4-day family-friendly festival in late July.

-Read more at: Camping at Aspen Beach Provincial Park, Endless Fun at Kraay Family Farm and Lacombe Corn Maze, Facebook – Lacombe Days
+Read more at: Summer Fun at Gull Lake, Lacombe County, Camping at Aspen Beach Provincial Park, Endless Fun at Kraay Family Farm and Lacombe Corn Maze, Facebook – Lacombe Days

 Claim to Fame: Alberta’s newest provincial park!

 Summer Activities: Hike, camp at one of many rustic campgrounds, paddle, fish, mountain bike, quad/dirt bike, or cliff jump at Castle Falls (do so at your own risk!).
 We enjoyed camping, fishing, and standup paddleboarding at Beaver Mines Lake Campground and hiking Table Mountain last summer.
 Check out our story: Camping in Castle Provincial Park for information.
-Did you know there are nine designated camping areas that are free and there are cabins for rent at Beaver Mines Lake?
+Did you know there are nine designated camping areas that are free to use, and Beaver Mines Lake has comfort camping (cabins)?

 Winter Activities: Cross country skiing (20 km of trails at Syncline), downhill skiing at Castle Mountain Resort, snowshoeing, snowmobiling.
 Read more at Winter Fun in Castle Provincial Park.

 Nearby attractions/events: Huckleberry Festival, Castle Mountain Resort; Frank Slide Interpretive Centre